Handa Island Puffins: How to Visit and What To See

 Clothing for Handa Island

-The weather in Scotland can change in a moment, so to ensure your Handa Island trip is enjoyable, I would suggest dressing for all weathers.
+The weather in Scotland can change in a moment, so to ensure your Handa Island trip is enjoyable, I suggest dressing for all weathers.
 Layers are the way to go, so you can strip off or layer up depending on the temperature.

 The trip across to the island can also see you getting splashed by waves so waterproofs are handy to wear on the boat trip.
 You will also need waterproofs for the island so you won’t get drenched in an unexpected downpour.
 This can happen even if you set off with clear blue skies and the weather forecast says ‘no rain’.

-Trust us we know;)
+Trust us, we know;)

 Also, make sure to wear sturdy walking boots or shoes as although you follow paths on the island you have about a three to four-hour walk around the island.